mcwalrus/go-jitjson/README.md

 # Go-JitJSON

 go-jitjson provides a just-in-time (JIT) approach to JSON encoding and decoding in Go.
 It's designed to be a lightweight wrapper of the [encoding/json](https://pkg.go.dev/encoding/json) module.
 The library provides a type `JitJSON[T any]`, which can hold either a JSON encoding or a value of any type `T`.
-For module documentation, see the [API reference](https://pkg.go.dev/github.com/mcwalrus/go-jitjson).
+The `JITInterface` interface type enables dynamic type assignment for `JitJSON[T any]`, where `T` can be any type.

+See [API reference](https://pkg.go.dev/github.com/mcwalrus/go-jitjson) for more documentation.

 ## Usage